cseanburns/journal-issues/manuscript.md

-This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table of contents print based model.
+This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table of contents print-based model.
 Even for journals that need to print hard copy, it is still possible for them to give